nedbat/coveragepy/doc/index.rst

     normally run your test suite, you can use your test runner under coverage.

     .. tip::
-        If your test runner command starts with "python", just replace the initial "python" with "coverage run".
+        If your test runner command starts with "python", replace the initial "python" with "coverage run".

         ``python something.py`` becomes ``coverage run something.py``